First-class cough treatment from our skilled mobile medical team.

 - Postnasal drip

 ACE inhibitors, which are frequently used to manage high blood pressure, can also lead to chronic coughing.
 Regardless of what’s causing your cough, it’s important to seek care as soon as possible so that you can achieve relief and get back to your daily routine.
-If you’ve been coughing for several weeks, contact DispatchHealth today to arrange treatment.
+If you’ve been coughing for several weeks, contact DispatchHealth today to arrange treatment for non-life-threatening conditions.